-Mr Hanson: On the point of order, Mr Deputy Speaker, it was quite evident that Mr Cain was talking about watching Mr Steel's actions as a minister with regard to the sale and purchase or use of that land, and that he would be watching him.
+Mr Hanson: It was quite evident that Mr Cain was talking about watching Mr Steel's actions as a minister with regard to the sale and purchase or use of that land, and that he would be watching him.
 To suggest or intimate that that is threatening is again trying to inflame the situation.
 That, in itself, is somewhat disorderly.
 There is no point of order there.